 The practical implication: a note boarded with a professional servicer from day one arrives at any exit — full sale, partial purchase, or hold — with the strongest possible documentation posture.
 A note self-serviced for years and then prepared for sale requires retroactive reconstruction of records that buyers will discount or reject.

-For note holders evaluating whether to sell now or season further, see Should You Cash Out Your Seller-Financed Note?
-Weighing Immediate Gains Against Future Income for a framework on that timing decision.
+For note holders evaluating whether to sell now or season further, see 3 Strategies to Free Up Capital and Fund New Loans for a framework on timing decisions relative to your note’s current profile.

 Frequently Asked Questions